History of the Sacramento cannery industry: Fruit and Vegetable Canning

 With the completion of the transcontinental railroad in 1869 providing access to a national market, Sacramento growers took advantage of the region’s ample water supply and favorable climate and expanded their operations into more profitable fruits and vegetables.
-In 1870, a railcar could reach Chicago in seven days, but it was still difficult to preserve fresh produce.
-These circumstances fostered an industry for canning produce, but the nascent canning industry had to compete with the newly invented refrigerated railcar.
+At the time, exporters faced difficulty preserving fresh produce on railcars destined out of state, fostering an industry for canned produce.
+The nascent canning industry competed with the newly invented refrigerated railcar.

 The Capitol Packing Company built the first successful fruit and vegetable cannery in Sacramento in 1882 on Front and K Streets.
 By 1886, the company employed 450 people and produced 100,000 cases per year.

 The opening of the Panama Canal in 1914 dramatically increased demand for California canned goods and spurred further development of the industry in the Sacramento area.
 Numerous cannery operations were built in the Sacramento area around that time.

-The success of the canning industry also brought about secondary industries like the mass production of tin cans.
-The American Can Company formed in 1901, incorporating 123 smaller can companies, and operated manufacturing plants across the United States.
-In 1926, the company built in Sacramento one of its largest factories, on 33 acres between the American River and McKinley Park.
+The success of the canning industry spurred the growth of secondary industries, including the mass production of tin cans.
+In 1901, the American Can Company was formed, incorporating 123 smaller can companies operating manufacturing plants across the United States.
+In 1926, the company built one of its largest factories in Sacramento on 33 acres between the American River and McKinley Park.

 In 1947, the Campbell Soup Company opened the last major cannery in Sacramento, located on Franklin Boulevard.
 The plant was Campbell’s oldest facility when it closed in 2013.

 Libby, McNeill and Libby Cannery

 In 1912, Libby, McNeill and Libby built one of the largest canneries in California, a nine-acre facility at 31st Street, R Street, and Stockton Boulevard.
-Strategically situated near a wagon road and the Southern Pacific and Sacramento Northern railroads, fresh produce generally arrived at the cannery by wagon or truck and canned goods left in railroad boxcars.
-The cannery operations ended in the 1980s, but the complex has been preserved and is listed on the National Register of Historic Places.
+Strategically situated near a wagon road and the Southern Pacific and Sacramento Northern railroads, fresh produce arrived at the cannery generally by wagon or truck, and canned goods left in railroad boxcars.
+The cannery operations ended in the 1980s, and the complex was redeveloped into office spaces, named the Cannery.
+In 2021, The Sacramento Bee moved its editorial offices into the development.
+The building is listed on the National Register of Historic Places.